More (1998 film): Plot

-More tells the story of an inventor who lives in a drab, colorless world.
-Day by day, he toils away in a harsh, dull, and dehumanizing job, his only savior being the memories of the bliss of childhood.
+More tells the story of a humanoid inventor who lives in a drab, colorless world.
+Day by day, he toils away in a harsh, dull, and demoralizing job, his only savior being the memories of the bliss of childhood.
 But at night, he works secretly on an invention that could help him relive those memories and spread their joy to everyone in his despair-filled life.

 When he finishes the invention, it changes the way people look at the world.
 His success changes him, however, because he loses an important part of himself.

 Production and publication

 More was written and directed by Mark Osborne, and created by a team that included, among others, Keith and Shannon Lowry, Rick Orner, Nick Peterson, and David Candelaria.
-Although it was only a 6-minute short, it was, as Osborne put it, an "absolutely massive undertaking"—as it was the first short to be shot using the IMAX format.
+Although it was a 6-minute short film, Osborne described it as an "absolutely massive undertaking"—as it was the first short to be shot using the IMAX format.
 In addition, it was filmed using stop motion, a much more time-consuming method than live-action filming techniques.

 Filming More took nine months, and it was first screened in fall of 1998.
-While it had a positive critical reception—including an Academy Award nomination—commercial options proved limited once the initial hype died down.
+While it had a positive critical reception—including an Academy Award nomination—commercial options proved limited once the initial hype subsided.